So, currently, this Substack is

 You can support my work in several ways

-purchase a novel for yourself or a friend (this is a bookshop.org page so we can all support independent sellers!)
+purchase a novel for yourself or a friend (this is link to independent sellers)

 hire me to edit or ghostwrite your novel or memoir—learn more here.